ychen11/etcd-node-client/README.md

 * Lease service:
   - leaseGrant
   - leaseRevoke
+* Watch service:
+  Watch service is a streaming api, please check [this] out:

 ### How to use (Take the KV service as an example):
 * Create a client: